Lift Ships (tm) a short story of possibilities: Copyright(c) bf, 2019, All Rights Reserved.

 "Go Work Now!"

-Now these dumb canines think that they control us primates with their teether-than-thou attitude.
+Now, these dumb-ass canines think that they control us primates with their teether-than-thou attitude.

 Leave it to human scientists to meddle where they should leave well enough alone.

-Tang reached up with his great hairy arm and hit the switch to turn
+Tang reached up with his great hairy arm and pulled the lever to turn

 off the holograms and started stowing the cards and chips.